With festive season around the corner I am sure many of you are worrying about your child’s sugar consumption in the coming months.

 Create new family traditions that focus on family and celebration.
 Make Diwali about going out to see the lights in your neighborhood.
 Or start a new family tradition where you celebrate the festive season in a soup kitchen helping those in need.

 Growing up, when we had our extended family visit us on festive occasions all the kids would spend the afternoons practicing a skit that we would perform for our family in the evening.
-All our attention and focus each year was on what topic we chose for our skit more than food.
+All our attention and focus each year was on our skit more than food.

 Celebrate with Whole Foods